nicholas-tedesco/nicholas-tedesco/README.md

 - 👋 Hi, I’m @nicholas-tedesco
 - 👀 I have interests in machine learning / artificial intelligence, and work primarily in python
-- 🌱 I’m currently pursuing a master's in computer science from Georgia Tech
+- 🌱 I’m currently pursuing a master's in computer science from Georgia Tech while working as a statistician at the University of Michigan

 NOTE: this account is a work-in-progress; I actually have another account, but felt that it was a bit too messy to showcase at the moment.
 I am in the process of updating this account to showcase some cool work / school / personal projects, but it's going to take me a few days (on top of work, school, etc.); having said this, I didn't want to wait this long to submit my job app!!